iamjohnandrews/ArticleSearch/README.md

 # Project 2 - *Article Search*

-**Name of your app** is an android app that allows a user to search for articles on web using simple filters.
+**NY TImes Article Search** is an android app that allows a user to search for articles on web using simple filters.
 The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).

 Time spent: **15** hours spent in total